luau-lang/luau/rfcs/type-byte-array.md

 ## Summary

-A new constructed type which serves as a mutable array of bytes.
-Ideally, it would expose an API that would allow for building, reading, and writing to the internal buffer.
+A new built in type to serve as an array of bytes, with a library for reading and writing to the internal buffer.
 A particularly good example type that this could be derived from is [this Java class](https://docs.oracle.com/en/java/javase/18/docs/api/java.base/java/nio/ByteBuffer.html).

 ## Motivation